rgmmmt4r/CPP_exercise/README.md

 # CPP_exercise
 # This repo record the process for me to review C++.
-# I stated in August 15, and I record the progess in the weekly folder.
+# I stated in  15, August, 2020 , and I record the progess in the weekly folder.
 # I use the material to review C++ :https://youtu.be/XTq8AnpT4xM